emanikor/emanikor/README.md

 👯 Looking to collaborate on frontend and creative projects.

-📫 How to reach me.corneliusekai72@gmail.com
+📫 How to reach me corneliusekai72@gmail.com